Skip to main content

 Frequently Asked Questions

-Drova: Forsaken Kin is a role playing game with fantasy theme.
+Drova: Forsaken Kin is a open world role playing game with fantasy, mystery and dark fantasy themes.

 On average players spend around 31 hours playing Drova: Forsaken Kin.